Adela Pankhurst: UK

 Eagle House near Bath in Somerset had become an important refuge for suffragettes who had been released from prison.
-Mary Blathwayt's parents planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Adela's mother and sister, Christabel as well as Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.
+Mary Blathwayt's parents planted trees there between April 1909 and July 1911 to commemorate the achievements of suffragettes including Pankhurst's mother and sister, Christabel as well as Annie Kenney, Charlotte Despard, Millicent Fawcett and Lady Lytton.

 The trees were known as "Annie's Arboreatum" after Annie Kenney.
 There was also a "Pankhurst Pond" within the grounds.

-Adela was invited to Eagle House in 1909 and 1910.
+Pankhurst was invited to Eagle House in 1909 and 1910.
 She planted a Himalayan Cedar on 3 July 1910.
 A plaque was made and her photograph was recorded again by Colonel Linley Blathwayt.

-Her mother's favourite was Christabel and the two of them took the Women's Social and Political Union as their own organisation.
-They fell out with many of their leading volunteers and supporters and this included Sylvia Pankhurst and Adela.
+Her mother's favorite was Christabel and the two of them took the Women's Social and Political Union as their own organization.
+They fell out with many of their leading volunteers and supporters and this included Sylvia Pankhurst and Adela Pankhurst.
 Both of the latter believed in socialism whereas Emmeline and Christabel were pushing for the vote for middle-class women.
-Sylvia was ejected from the party and she set up her own splinter group in East London.
+Sylvia was ejected from the party and she set up her own splinter group in east London.
 Christabel is reported to have said to Sylvia "I would not care if you were multiplied by a hundred, but one of Adela is too many."
-Adela was given £20, a ticket to Australia and a letter introducing her to Vida Goldstein.
-Adela was among the first group of suffragettes to go on hunger strike when in prison.
+Pankhurst was given £20, a ticket to Australia and a letter introducing her to Vida Goldstein.
+Pankhurst was among the first group of suffragettes to go on hunger strike when in prison.
 She was being targeted by the police, as a high-profile activist.
-Adela Pankhurst had been given a Hunger Strike Medal 'for Valour' by WSPU.
+Pankhurst had been given a Hunger Strike Medal 'for Valour' by WSPU.